top of page

 The Erusin of Yosef and Miriam

 In the winter of 71 CE [1], after the fall of Jerusalem and the destruction of the Second Temple, a man named Yosef ben Naqsan divorced his wife, Miriam bat Yehonatan, for reasons unknown.
-According to the divorce document written in Aramaic, they lived at the mountain-fortress of Masada, under the ominous shadow of Rome, shortly before the Roman legion laid siege to it.
-This ancient get [2] was discovered at Wadi Murabba’at in 1950’s, shortly after the discovery of the Dead Sea Scrolls.
+According to the divorce document written in Aramaic, they lived at the mountain fortress of Masada, under the ominous shadow of Rome, shortly before the Roman legion laid siege to it.
+This ancient get [2] was discovered at Wadi Murabba’at in the 1950s, shortly after the discovery of the Dead Sea Scrolls.

-Approximately 77 years earlier, another Joseph was about to give his wife Miriam a divorce document.
+Approximately 77 years earlier, another Joseph was about to give his wife, Miriam, a divorce document.
 Joseph ben Jacob was an ish tzaddiq [3], a righteous man, observant and attentive to the commandments of the Torah, and whose heart was full of compassion – yet now, it was broken.
 Not long ago, Joseph paid the מֹהַר, the bride-price [4], for his new bride, brimming with anticipation and a longing to be with his basherte [5], he began preparing for her a bridal chamber.
 Though modest, he was a builder [6], and every detail was attended to, motivated by the excitement of this new stage in his life.
-Yet now, staring him in the face was incontrovertible evidence that his betrothed had been unfaithful.
-As the blood rushed to his face, waves of emotion came upon him ranging from anger to sadness, jealousy to embarrassment and fear for his beloved bride-to-be.
+Yet, staring him in the face was incontrovertible evidence that his betrothed had been unfaithful.
+As the blood rushed to his face, waves of emotion came upon him, ranging from anger to sadness, jealousy to embarrassment, and fear for his beloved bride-to-be.
 He could drag her before the beit din [7], and exact punishment upon her.
 As the Torah states,

-Like this Targum, the pages of Jewish literature often illuminate obscure words within the pages of the New Testament, which is like a tapestry whose threads originate in the Hebrew Scriptures and whose fibers beam with the colors of first century Jewish culture.
-This presents a formidable challenge to modern readers and would-be interpreters, as not only does a two thousand year old wall stand between them and the text of the New Testament, but they are also removed from the language, culture and the land of first century Israel.
-Thus the religious Jew who reads the New Testament is at a great advantage (Romans 3:1-2) when holding these “words of eternal life” [9], yet even he must face his own barriers, overcoming prejudice toward the Nazarene, and seeing that the Yeshua of the New Testament is not the same Jesus in whose name his people have been persecuted for millennia.
-The problem lies in interpreting the New Testament through the lens of recent history, rather than seeing through the eyes of the first century Jew.
+Like this Targum, the pages of Jewish literature often illuminate obscure words within the pages of the New Testament, which is like a tapestry whose threads originate in the Hebrew Scriptures and whose fibers beam with the colors of first-century Jewish culture.
+This presents a formidable challenge to modern readers and would-be interpreters, as not only does a two thousand-year-old wall stand between them and the text of the New Testament, but they are also removed from the language, culture, and land of first-century Israel.
+Thus the religious Jew who reads the New Testament is at a great advantage (Romans 3:1-2) when holding these “words of eternal life” [9], yet even he must face his own barriers, overcoming prejudice toward the Nazarene and seeing that the Yeshua of the New Testament is not the same Jesus in whose name his people have been persecuted for millennia.
+The problem lies in interpreting the New Testament through the lens of recent history rather than seeing through the eyes of the first-century Jew.
 Rabbinic literature allows us to step into the shoes of the ancient Israelite, from the Mishnah’s halacha[10] to the aggadah[11] of the Midrashim, we are invited to explore the world in which the real Jesus lived, walked and taught.
 This is not only the background of the New Testament, but it is also the foreground, as Charles R. Gianotti notes,

 “The Mishnah’s value to the Bible student lies in its expression of rabbinic thought during the time of Christ and the early church, a knowledge of which helps one to understand the teaching and events of the New Testament.”
 The New Testament and the Mishnah, A Cross Reference Index, Charles R. Gianotti, Wipf and Stock Publishers, pg.
 10

-Although the Mishnah was codified by Rabbi Judah HaNasi circa 200 CE., many of the oral traditions recorded therein circulated throughout Israel and the Diaspora during the Second Temple era.
+Although Rabbi Judah HaNasi codified the Mishnah around 200 CE., many of the oral traditions recorded therein circulated throughout Israel and the Diaspora during the Second Temple era.
 Of the six major sections of the Mishnah, called “orders”[12], the order Nashim, or Women, consists of seven tractates concerning subjects such as betrothals, marriage contracts, wayward wives, and divorce.

 “[Now] if she said, “I am unclean,” she gives a quittance for her marriage contract [which is not paid over to her], and goes forth [with a writ of divorce].
 And if she said, “I am clean,” they bring her up to the eastern gate, which is at the entrance of Nicanor’s Gate.
 There it is that they force accused wives to drink the bitter water.”
 Mishnah, Sotah 1:4, The Mishnah: A New Translation by Jacob Neusner, Yale University Press, pg.
 448

 In Judaism, there are two stages of marriage: Erusin (betrothal) and Nisuin (marriage).
-In ancient times, there was an interval of several months up to a year between the two stages.
-According to the New Testament, Joseph and Miriam had undergone the first stage of marriage, and had not yet completed the second, as Raymond E. Brown notes in his monumental commentary The Birth of the Messiah,
+In ancient times, there were several months up to a year between the two stages.
+According to the New Testament, Joseph and Miriam had undergone the first stage of marriage and had not yet completed the second, as Raymond E. Brown notes in his monumental commentary The Birth of the Messiah,

 “Both Luke (1:27, 2:5) and Matthew use the middle or passive of the verb mnēsteuein, “to be betrothed, engaged,” to describe the relationship between Joseph and Mary; they avoid the more usual verbs for marrying, gamein and gamizein, as well as the related noun gamos, “wedding, marriage.”
 It may have been difficult for them in Greek as it is for us in English to find the exact word to cover the appropriate stage in the Jewish matrimonial procedure.”
 Raymond E. Brown, The Birth of the Messiah, Doubleday, pg.
 123

-“When a man takes a wife, and marries her, then it shall be, if she find no favor in his eyes, because he has found some unseemly thing in her, that he shall write her a bill of divorce, and give it in her hand, and send her out of his house.
+“When a man takes a wife and marries her, then it shall be, if she finds no favor in his eyes because he has found some unseemly thing in her, that he shall write her a bill of divorce, and give it in her hand, and send her out of his house.
 When she has departed from his house, she may go and be another man’s wife.”

 “The deceased brother’s wife shall neither perform the halizah nor contract levirate marriage before three months [18] have passed.
 Similarly all other women shall be neither betrothed nor married before three months have passed whether they were virgins or non-virgins, whether divorcees or widows, whether married or betrothed.”
 Yevamot 41a, Soncino Press Edition